 It is quite common practice in hospitals, despite there being no evidence to support the use of vaginal examination in labour.

 What’s the difference between prelabour and early labour?
 Aren’t they the same thing?
 The short answer is ‘No’.

 Prelabour is the stage before labour really begins.

-You might have irregular tightenings of the uterus that act on the cervix.
+You might have irregular tightenings of the uterus, which act on the cervix.

-The cervix can become soft and thinner, which is called effacement.
+The cervix can become soft and thinner; this is called effacement.

 The main difference between prelabour and early labour is prelabour doesn’t progress into established labour.